My studio and darkroom

 Large format cameras are essentially 19th century machines.
 You can work on them with hand tools and a basic knowledge of woodworking.

-I acquired an early Deardorff 8x10, which lacked front rise and shift movements.
+I acquired an early Deardorff 8x10, which lacked front tilt and shift movements.
 With parts and much help and advice from Ken Hough, a Deardorff factory-trained technician and photographer, I disassembled and refinished the 8x10 and installed the necessary parts to bring it up modern specifications.
 Rebuilding that camera gave me the knowledge and skills to repair other cameras needing refurbishing or repair.

 While carrying the 7x17 in the woods, I slipped on a wet rock and landed on top of the camera, breaking the wooden frame.
 With simple tools and modest woodworking competence I was able to repair it with a few hours work.